 The first is the quality.
-The Square Pennies were test pieces and were not struck under the heady controls of a proof striking.
-It is also noted that as the coins were passed to the public for opinions and comments, many have been mishandled.
+The Square Pennies were test pieces and were not struck to the heady controls of a proof striking.
+As the coins were passed to the public for opinions and comments, many have been mishandled.

 That currency reflects the mood of a nation – and the agenda of a Government - is never more evident than with the Square Penny and Halfpenny series and its mooted introduction in 1919.

 The proposed change was pure politics.
 With some saying it was the rumblings of a republican movement way ahead of its time, the Labor Government wanting to break away from the traditional British designs of Australia’s then copper penny and halfpenny.